davidborzek/streamdeck-foobar2000/README.md

 - Control volume (up / down)
 - Skip forward / backward
 - Stop playback
+- Display the current playback (artist & album) on a key

 The status of the keys gets also updated on external controls (like the foobar2000 window).